cbg-ethz/SC-Bulk-Domain-Adaptation/README.md

   - `SSDA4Drug/`: Lightning module that implements, SSDA4Drug, with a shared encoder and classifier to which adversarial perturbations can be applied optionally.
 Training mixes supervised cross-entropy (source + few-shot target) with alternating entropy minimization and maximization on unlabeled target batches via `utils.adentropy`.

 ## Downloading Data
-- To reproduce the results, you will need to download the datasesets used in the paper into  `datasets/processed/` [URL to be added].
+- To reproduce the results, you will need to download and unzip the processde datasesets used in the paper into  `datasets/processed/`.
+The datasets can be downloaded from [Zenodo]().
 - To run scATD, the pre-trained model weights (file checkpoint_fold1_epoch_30.pth) need to be downloaded from figshare (https://figshare.com/articles/software/scATD/27908847) and placed in `code/frameworks/scATD/pretrained_models/`.
+- If the original URL of the pretrained scATD model doesn't work, we provide a copy of the model weights in the repository on [Zenodo]()